bcdev/xrlint/README.md

   [tidy data](https://tutorial.xarray.dev/intermediate/data_cleaning/05.1_intro.html)
   and the
   [CF-Conventions](https://cfconventions.org/cf-conventions/cf-conventions.html).
-- `xrlint.plugins.core`: implementing the rules for
+- `xrlint.plugins.xcube`: implementing the rules for
   [xcube datasets](https://xcube.readthedocs.io/en/latest/cubespec.html).
   Note, this plugin is fully optional.
 You must manually configure it to apply its rules.
-It may be moved into a separate GitHub repo once XRLint is mature enough.
+It may be moved into a separate GitHub repo later.